2025-Arizona-Opportunity-Hack-Summer/AISummerHACK-HeritageSquareFounda/backend/modules/organizer/README.md

 - **Batch processing:** Processes all supported files in your Drive in one go.

 ## Requirements

-- **Google Drive API credentials:**
-  - Download your `credentials.json` from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
-  - Place it in the same directory as the scripts.
 - **Gemini API Key:**
   - Get your Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
   - Add it to a `.env` file as `GENAI_API_KEY=your_key_here`.